Publisher: Atlus

 Available Exclusively On

 Brutal.
 That is the first word that will come out of your mouth when playing this game.
-This is for the hardcore only and I strictly warn you before plunking down $40 for this game and regretting the purchase like I did.
-This isn’t your straight-up hack & slash game.
+This is for the hardcore only, and I strictly warn you before plunking down $40 for this game and regretting the purchase like I did.
+This isn’t your straight-up hack-and-slash game.
 Oh no, not by any means.
 This game is all about level grinding and repetition.
 You will be punished for even trying to take that last-minute hit.
 What’s the punishment?
 Going back to the last save.
-Ha if only that were true here.
-You have to restart the entire level every time you die and you lose all your souls (XP).
-Yeah, I screamed what as well when I found this out.
+Ha, if only that were true here.
+You have to restart the entire level every time you die, and you lose all your souls (XP).
+Yeah, I screamed as well when I found this out.

 Another thing you will never know how to do is level up.
-It doesn’t just happen like most RPGs.
+It doesn’t just happen like in most RPGs.
 You have to get all your souls back to the Nexus (hub) without dying and talk to the Maiden in Black to level up.
-There are 999 levels and each time you upgrade an attribute that bumps you up one level.
-So if you upgrade strength, vitality, and dexterity that bumps you up to three levels.
-So once you figure this out you have to start soul grinding until you get to a high enough level that you won’t die with every swing.
+There are 999 levels, and each time you upgrade an attribute, it bumps you up one level.
+So if you upgrade strength, vitality, and dexterity, that bumps you up to three levels.
+So once you figure this out, you have to start soul grinding until you get to a high enough level that you won’t die with every swing.

-Don’t panic when you die though.
-If you manage to get back to the spot you died without dying again you can reclaim all your lost souls and they will be added to what you currently have.
-Die before you reach there and the count is reset.
-This makes the game so frustrating and I even almost got an aneurysm from the frustration.
-A lot of enemies are tough and the fighting mechanics aren’t all that smooth so you have to learn them and execute them well.
+Don’t panic when you die, though.
+If you manage to get back to the spot where you died without dying again, you can reclaim all your lost souls, and they will be added to what you currently have.
+Die before you reach there, and the count is reset.
+This makes the game so frustrating, and I even almost got an aneurysm from the frustration.
+A lot of enemies are tough, and the fighting mechanics aren’t all that smooth, so you have to learn them and execute them well.
 It’s all about skill.

-Another flaw this game has is there’s no pause button.
+Another flaw this game has is that there’s no pause button.
 Yeah, what?
-I couldn’t believe you can’t pause the game it’s that hardcore.
+I couldn’t believe you can’t pause the game; it’s that hardcore.
 You just have to stand in a safe spot.
 This game goes out of its way to make you hate it to death.
 Yet there’s something that makes you keep playing.
-You just want to keep leveling up and getting the next boss and fighting your way through the game.
+You just want to keep leveling up, getting the next boss, and fighting your way through the game.
 This is probably because you get so angry that you just won’t let the game win.
-This also means you need hours of your day to play this game since this is by no means a pickup and play game.
+This also means you need hours of your day to play this game since this is by no means a pickup-and-play game.

 I was so angry about the game that I didn’t even mention the story.
-The story goes along the lines of a Deep Fog that has taken over the land of Boletaria and you must defeat the demons holding it there.
-It’s not really much to ponder on, but it’s enough to keep you going.
-The voice acting is iffy and you will spend so much time leveling up that you will probably forget all about the story.
+The story goes along the lines of a deep fog that has taken over the land of Boletaria, and you must defeat the demons holding it there.
+It’s not really much to ponder, but it’s enough to keep you going.
+The voice acting is iffy, and you will spend so much time leveling up that you will probably forget all about the story.

 The game looks pretty decent.
-The graphics are a bit bland in some areas, but it’s technically sound.
-There are some glitches like collision detection issues and wonky physics.
-Overall Demon’s Souls is for the hardcore only enough said.
-If you want a hack & slash that’s simple and fun don’t get this game stay far away.
+The graphics are a bit bland in some areas, but they’re technically sound.
+There are some glitches, like collision detection issues and wonky physics.
+Overall, Demon’s Souls is for the hardcore only.
+If you want a hack and slash that’s simple and fun, don’t get this game; stay far away.
 So why did I give this such a high score if I hate it so much?
-Because the game is good itself and I just don’t have the patience for this type of game.
-I’m not going to punish the game for my inability to play it so the people who can play this will enjoy it.
+Because the game is good itself, and I just don’t have the patience for this type of game.
+I’m not going to punish the game for my inability to play it, so the people who can play it will enjoy it.
 It’ll take you a good 10-15 hours just to figure out all the stats and how the game is played, another 10-15 to get your bearings and level up enough to attempt the game, and about 50+ just to get through the game.
 Each boss feels like a triumph and is very rewarding, but this game only rewards the patient.